4 Unique Things To Do In Ironwood – A Perfect Upper Peninsula Getaway

 Copper Peak Adventure Ride

-If you’re craving adventure (and aren’t afraid of heights!), Copper Peak delivers.
-Known for offering the world’s tallest ski jump, Copper Peak soars 501 feet above the surrounding landscape.
-Take the exhilarating aerial tram to the top for panoramic views of Lake Superior, the Porcupine Mountains, and beyond.
-In winter, the ski jump transforms into a snow sports paradise with tubing and sledding.
-The views from the observation deck are breathtaking, but the adrenaline rush from reaching those heights is an experience all its own.
+If you are craving adventure (and not afraid of heights!), then Copper Peak is a must-see.
+Known for offering the world's highest ski jump, Copper Peak is 501 feet above the surrounding landscape.
+Take the aerial tram at the top to Lake Superior, Porcupine Mountain and beyond.
+The views from the observation deck are breathtaking, but the adrenaline rush by reaching those heights is indescribable.

 Ironwood Mountain Biking Trails